Localizing multipartite entanglement with local and global measurements: Entanglement localization measures

 Sadhukhan et al.~\cite{sadhukhan2017multipartite} previously discussed a multipartite version of localizable entanglement based on the geometric measure of entanglement.
 They proved analytical results for generalized GHZ states, generalized W-states and Dicke states, carried out a numerical study for Haar-random states on a few qubits, and analyzed critical phenomena in quantum spin models.
 Banerjee et al.~\cite{banerjee2021localizing} introduced a version of LME in the continuous-variables setting, and Harikrishnan and Pal \cite{harikrishnan2023localizing} studied the LME based on the genuine multiparty concurrence for stabilizer states under various noise models.
 Other studies have also considered the special case of localizing entanglement on bipartite systems, using (mixed-state) entanglement measures such as logarithmic negativity to define LME and MEA quantities \cite{amaro2018estimating,amaro2020scalable,banerjee2020uniform,banerjee2022hierarchies,krishnan2023controlling}.

-In contrast to these previous works, our approach allows us to discuss the localization of pure multipartite entanglement on \emph{arbitrary subsets}, and starting from \emph{arbitrary multipartite states}.
+In contrast, our approach allows us to provide extensive analytical results for the localization of pure multipartite entanglement on \textit{arbitrary subsets}, and starting from \textit{arbitrary multipartite states}.
+As a result, our study goes beyond prior work that deals with localizing entanglement onto multipartite subsystems in the finite-dimensional setting mainly by either taking a numerical approach for arbitrary states or providing analytical results for restricted families of states.
 Our choices of entanglement measures mentioned above yield computable upper and lower bounds on both LME and MEA, which we analyze for Haar-random states, state transformations of (weighted) graph states, and ground states of certain spin models.